Observing a Changing Hilbert-Space Inner Product

-Changing the inner product for a quantum system is not meaningful in the Dirac-von Neumann axiomatic approach to QM~\cite{Str08}, according to which a quantum system is described by a fixed Hilbert space.
-Thus, we adopt the C$^*$-algebraic framework of QM~\cite{Str08}, which provides freedom in representing a given system on different Hilbert spaces following the Gel'fand-Naimark-Segal (GNS) construction~\cite{GN43,Seg47}.
-We employ this representation freedom to define the change in inner product as an isomorphism between two Hilbert spaces whose inner products differ by a metric operator.
-To operationalize the change in inner product, we use commutative diagrams that connect this isomorphism to a quantum channel between the bounded operators on the two Hilbert spaces and finally observe that the channel induces an observable physical transformation on the system.
+To construct the operational framework for changing the inner product associated to a quantum system between preparation and measurement, we adopt the C$^*$-algebraic framework of QM~\cite{Str08}, which provides freedom in representing a given system on different Hilbert spaces following the Gel'fand-Naimark-Segal (GNS) construction~\cite{GN43,Seg47}.
+We employ this representation freedom first to construct representations of the C$^*$ algebra on a pair of Hilbert spaces whose inner products are related by a given metric operator~$\eta$.
+We then define the change in inner product by~$\eta$ as the identity isomorphism between the two Hilbert spaces.
+To operationalize the change in inner product, we use commutative diagrams that connect this isomorphism to a quantum operation between the bounded operators on the two Hilbert spaces and finally observe that the quantum operation induces an observable physical transformation on the system.

 In the operational approach, the operators of a quantum system form a unital C${}^*$ algebra $\mathcal{A}=\{A\}$, which is equipped with a ${}^*$ operation that captures the notion of adjoint.
 The algebra~$\mathcal{A}$ is representable on a possibly infinite dimensional Hilbert space~$\mathscr H=(\mathscr{V},\langle\,\vert\,\rangle)$, comprising a complete vector space~$\mathscr V$ and an inner product~$\langle\,\vert\,\rangle$, which is a non-degenerate sesquilinear form.
 In Fig.~\ref{fig:commutativediagram}(a), observables are self-adjoint elements of~$\mathcal{A}$ and correspond to allowed measurements.
 A representation of $\mathcal{A}$ is a product-preserving linear map